 In each figure he says the tarp is reverse wound across the top of the plate and down until the winding causes it to touch the underside of the plate, and then only further wound to create a tension in the tarp, but not to wedge it against the side of the container for example, thus achieving the "rolling to tension".
 Mr. Farfan argues the limitations of a canted plate outwardly and downwardly and the wedging of the tarp, in claim 1 of Patent 1,131,273 as a result of the amendment made on May 12, 1982, unduly limit the scope of the invention.
-Mr. Farfan says the inventors should not be deprived of subject matter they intended to be covered, and relies on Curl Master v.
+Mr. Farfan says the inventors should not be deprived of subject matter they intended to be covered, and relies on

+Curl Master v.
 Atlas Brush (1966) Ex.
 C.R.
 4; (1967) S.C.R.
 514.

 In the July 18, 1989 submission Mr. Farfan refers to the outwardly and downwardly canted flange of the Applicant's applications compared to the horizontal flange in the Michel patent 1,132,168.
-He notes the Michel roller would rotate a fraction of a turn until the tarp was about 90° to Michel's flange to tension the roller as Michel claims.
-In saying there is no material difference between Michel's claim 1 and claim 1 of Patent 1,131,273, Mr. Farfan contends the Office erred by failing to declare a conflict involving the Applicant's applications and Michel's then pending application.
+He notes the Michel roller would rotate a fraction of a turn until the tarp was about 90.degree. to no material difference between Michel's claim 1 and claim 1 of Patent 1,131,273, Mr. Farfan contends the Office erred by failing to declare a conflict involving the Applicant's applications and Michel's then pending application.

-The Board believes there is an added dimension in considering the issues in the applications for reissue before it, additional to the direction provided by Curl Master, supra, in which the description and the drawings of the application were carefully looked at.
-The added dimension srises from the circumstances relating to the desire by the Applicant when prosecuting the original application to obtain a patent in Canada.
-In this regard the record shows there was an urgency by the Applicant in that a special order was made, followed by lengthy discussions between the Applicant's Canadian Agent and the Examining staff in reviewing the description and the drawings to reach an understanding of what subject matter could be claimed and patented, culminating in the amended claim 1 that issued in Patent 1,131,273.
+Michel's flange to tension the roller as Michel claims.
+In saying there is the applications for reissue before it, additional to the direction provided by Curl Master, supra, in which the description and the drawings of the application were carefully looked at.
+The added dimension arises from the circumstances relating to the desire by the Applicant when prosecuting the original application to obtain a patent in Canada.
+In regard the record shows there was an urgency by the Applicant in that a special order vas jade, followed by lengthy discussions between the Applicant's Canadian Agent and the Examining staff in reviewing the description and the drawings to reach as understanding of what subject matter could be claimed and patented, culminating in the amended claim 1 that issued in Patent 1,131,273.
 The Curl Master case does not have this added dimension.